Covariance Matrix Adaptation Evolution Strategy (CMAES)

 Note

-CMAES is widely recognized as one of the State Of The Art (SOTA) for black-box optimization, according to the latest Nature review of Evolutionary Computation.
+CMAES is widely recognized as one of State Of The Art (SOTA) evolutionary algorithms for continuous black-box optimization, according to the well-recognized Nature review of Evolutionary Computation.

 Parameters: